techbecca/KTH-GraFlight/README.md

-# projectV
+# GraFlight

-The development history of the GraFlight project.
-It is a graph viewer for output files from a compiler that Gabriel is working on.
+The development history of the GraFlight project (initially known as ProjectV).
+It is a graph viewer for output files from a compiler that Gabriel (PhD student in Computer Science at KTH) is working on.

 The manual and software documentation are found in /doc